-Based on FY 2018 health plan experience, the STATE calculated base rates based on the following factors: Dual and non-Dual status, institutional (NF, ICF, ICF/DD) and community status, and rate region (Metro, Non-metro North, or Non-metro South as designated in Appendix 3-B).
+The STATE calculated base rates based on the following factors: Dual and non-Dual status, institutional (NF, ICF, ICF/DD) and community status, and rate region (Metro, Non-metro North, or Non-metro South as designated in Appendix 3-B).
 The STATE agrees not to rebase the base rates for risk adjustment during the term of this Contract.
 Base rates are provided in Appendix 2.